nemonik/hands-on-DevOps/docs/markdown.md

 --

-Let's unpack what somec of these non-obvious activities are
+Let's unpack what some of these non-obvious activities are

----
+--

 ## What's Static Application Security Testing (SAST)?